kuviman/linksider/website/content/bevy-jam/_index.md

 ## Will I use bevy again?

 At this point I don't think I will use it for new projects.
 The reason is I feel like the bevy ecs architecture, while letting me to split my code easily into different systems, moves a lot of checks from compile to runtime, which feels like i am giving up on Rust features that make it such a great language.
-I feel like there should be something better available for Rust, but it has not been discovered yet.

 Instead I will try do despaghettify my code in some other way.
 I still can rely on my code and I have this feeling of "if it compiles it runs" which I don't have when using bevy.

+I feel like there should be something without the tradeoff available for Rust, but it has not been discovered yet.

-But, we are thinking about working more on this game, and I suppose it makes sense to continue working in bevy without rewriting it, so maybe we will learn and appreciate that approach more with time.
+That said, we are thinking about working more on this game, and I suppose it makes sense to continue working in bevy without rewriting it, so maybe we will learn and appreciate that approach more with time.

 Here's some stuff that I find interesting from other people: